JuliaData/DataFramesMeta.jl/README.md

 ## Working with column names programmatically with `cols`

-DataFramesMeta.jl provides the special syntax, `cols`, for referring to columns in a data frame via a `Symbol`, string, or column position as either a literal or a variable.
+DataFramesMeta.jl provides the special syntax `cols` for referring to columns in a data frame via a `Symbol`, string, or column position as either a literal or a variable.